Lecheeky/horiseon-code-refractor/README.md

 4. type git clone [https://lecheeky.github.io/horiseon-code-refractor/] into the folder you want access to and open with any code editor of your choice

-## Contributing

-This project exists thanks to all the people who [contribute].

 ## Contact Information

 For inquiries or assistance, please contact our development team: